 Big Ego Tapes

 Conversations with interesting people about music, film, art, philosophy, Del Taco, literature, politics, and more music.
 Recorded on to a single 60 minute tape with no edits and broken in to two 30 minute parts (Side A and B).
 Hosted by Chris Schlarb.
-Have to be honest, the incredibly low quality and super crushed limited of the audio makes me hesitate to recommend this podcast, but the interviews are really good.
+Have to be honest, the incredibly low quality and super crushed limiting of the audio makes me hesitate to recommend this podcast, but the interviews are really good.
 Basically a gimmick taken a bit too far.

 Bobby Owsinski’s Inner Circle